tc39/proposal-first-class-protocols/README.md

 E implements K; // false
 ```

-### static symbols and methods
+### static methods

-Some protocols require their methods to be put on the constructor instead of
+Some protocols would like to provide methods for the constructor instead of the
-the prototype.
+prototype.
 Use the `static` modifier for this.

 ```js
 protocol A {